I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcancellablewaitformultipleobjects.md

 <p>A mutex can be recursively acquired only MINLONG times.
 If this limit is exceeded, the routine raises a STATUS_MUTANT_LIMIT_EXCEEDED exception. </p>

 <p>The <b>FltCancellableWaitForMultipleObjects</b> routine must be called at IRQL PASSIVE_LEVEL if the <i>CallbackData</i> parameter represents a valid filter manager IRP.
 Otherwise, the routine can be called at IRQL less or equal to APC_LEVEL.
-Normal kernel APCs can be disabled by the caller, if needed, by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552021">KeEnterCriticalRegion</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff545900">FsRtlEnterFileSystem</a> routines.
-However, special kernel APCs must not be disabled. </p>

-<p><b>FltCancellableWaitForMultipleObjects</b> will assert on debug builds if the <i>CallbackData</i> represents a Filter Manager IRP operation, but the IRP in the <i>CallbackData</i> structure is <b>NULL</b>.</p>

-<p>The <b>FltCancellableWaitForMultipleObjects</b> executes a cancelable wait operation on dispatcher objects.
-If the user or the application terminates the thread, or if an I/O operation associated with the thread was canceled by a routine such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff541785">FltCancelIo</a>, the wait is canceled.</p>

-<p>The routine is designed to support the <a href="http://go.microsoft.com/fwlink/p/?linkid=51436">I/O Completion/Cancellation Guidelines</a>.
-The goal of these guidelines is to allow users to quickly terminate applications.
-This, in turn, requires that applications have the ability to quickly terminate threads that are executing I/O and any current I/O operations.
-This routine provides a way for user threads to block (that is, wait) in the kernel for I/O completion, dispatcher objects, or synchronization variables in a way that allows the wait to be readily canceled.
-This routine also permits the thread's wait to be terminated if the thread is terminated by a user or an application.</p>

-<p>For example, a redirector may need to create one or more secondary I/O operations in order to process a user-mode I/O and synchronously wait for the secondary requests to complete.
-One way to do this is to set up an event that will be signaled by the completion routine of the secondary I/O operations and then wait for the event to be signaled.
-Then, to perform a cancelable wait operation, <b>FltCancellableWaitForMultipleObjects</b> is called passing in the events associated with the secondary I/O operations, and the original user-mode I/O operation.
-The thread's wait for the event to be signaled is canceled if a pending termination event occurs or if the original user-mode I/O operation is canceled.</p>

-<p>Note that terminating the wait does not automatically cancel any I/O operation that was issued by the caller - that must be handled separately by the caller.</p>

-<p>Each thread object has a built-in array of wait blocks that you can use to wait on several objects concurrently.
-Whenever possible, you should use the built-in array of wait blocks in a wait-multiple operation because no additional wait block storage needs to be allocated and later deallocated.
-However, if the number of objects that you must wait on concurrently is greater than the number of built-in wait blocks, use the <i>WaitBlockArray</i> parameter to specify an alternate set of wait blocks to be used in the wait operation.
-Drivers only need to allocate a sufficiently-large memory buffer for <i>WaitBlockArray</i>.
-You do not need to initialize the buffer, and the drivers can treat it as an opaque structure.
-You can free the buffer once the routine returns.</p>

-<p>If either Count is greater than MAXIMUM_WAIT_OBJECTS or if <i>WaitBlockArray</i> is <b>NULL</b> and Count is greater than THREAD_WAIT_OBJECTS, the system issues <a href="https://msdn.microsoft.com/library/windows/hardware/ff560236">Bug Check 0xC: MAXIMUM_WAIT_OBJECTS_EXCEEDED</a>.</p>

-<p>A special consideration applies when one or more of the elements in the <i>ObjectArray</i> parameter passed to <b>FltCancellableWaitForMultipleObjects</b> refers to a mutex.
-If the dispatcher object that is waited on is a mutex, APC delivery is the same as for all other dispatcher objects during the wait.
-However, once <b>FltCancellableWaitForMultipleObjects</b> returns with STATUS_SUCCESS and the thread actually holds the mutex, only special kernel-mode APCs are delivered.
-Delivery of all other APCs, both kernel-mode and user-mode, is disabled.
-This restriction on the delivery of APCs persists until the mutex is released.</p>

-<p>A mutex can be recursively acquired only MINLONG times.
-If this limit is exceeded, the routine raises a STATUS_MUTANT_LIMIT_EXCEEDED exception. </p>

-<p>The <b>FltCancellableWaitForMultipleObjects</b> routine must be called at IRQL PASSIVE_LEVEL if the <i>CallbackData</i> parameter represents a valid filter manager IRP.
-Otherwise, the routine can be called at IRQL less or equal to APC_LEVEL.
-Normal kernel APCs can be disabled by the caller, if needed, by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552021">KeEnterCriticalRegion</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff545900">FsRtlEnterFileSystem</a> routines.
+Normal kernel APCs can be disabled by the caller, if needed, by calling the <a href="..\ntddk\nf-ntddk-keentercriticalregion.md">KeEnterCriticalRegion</a> or <a href="ifsk.fsrtlenterfilesystem">FsRtlEnterFileSystem</a> routines.
 However, special kernel APCs must not be disabled. </p>

 <p><b>FltCancellableWaitForMultipleObjects</b> will assert on debug builds if the <i>CallbackData</i> represents a Filter Manager IRP operation, but the IRP in the <i>CallbackData</i> structure is <b>NULL</b>.</p>